 about Me

 My aim is to meet and support you in whatever you are going through, to hold your experiences with care and kindness, and walk with you toward what matters to you most, even if it’s scary.
-I love what I do, and it’s my honor to join your on your journey of healing and self-exploration.
+The way out is through, and the way through is together.

 My Story